gndrmnn/nodepool/doc/source/openshift-pods.rst

             A map of key-value pairs to ensure the OpenShift scheduler places the Pod on a node with specific node labels.

+         .. attr:: privileged
+            :type: bool

+            Sets the `securityContext.privileged` flag on the
+            container.
+Normally left unset for the OpenShift default.